Ear Syringes & Ear Irrigators

 The Self-Filling Ear Syringe

-The self-filling syringe is designed to draw up water from a container via a tube during cleaning.
-This means that the procedure is not interrupted and takes less time than with a classic ear syringe.
-Often, self-filling ear syringes can be autoclaved to ensure a high level of hygiene during ear rinsing.
+The self-filling ear syringe is designed to absorb water from a container via a tube and release it into the ear during ear irrigation.
+As a result, the ear irrigation does not have to be interrupted and irrigation is not as time-consuming as with a classic ear syringe.
+Often, self-filling ear syringes can even be autoclaved, thus ensuring a high level of hygiene during ear irrigation.

 Basically, the ear irrigator works exactly like a syringe, but it is operated electronically.